Understanding the Implications of Using Perusall Social Reading Platform

 One of these tools is Perusall, a platform that can be integrated into CourseLink to facilitate student engagement.
 Instructors can upload course materials to Perusall and students can annotate readings and asynchronously respond to questions and comments.
 Instructors can assess student comprehension through their annotations and their reading history.
 Perusall also acts as a bookstore, selling students access to textbooks from all major publishers, and thereby aggregate the textbook, course readings, and the instructor’s teaching materials all in one place.

 By using Ares (the library’s course reserve system) an instructor can ensure that all course materials are compliant with the University’s copyright policies and licensing agreements, and that any required copyright permissions are sought and paid for, without having to be concerned about personal liability.
 Furthermore, the staff who process course reserves ensure that all materials posted in Ares are accessible to students with perceptual disabilities.
-Perusall does not meet AODA standards as its content is presented as page images, which are incompatible with screen readers and other assistive technologies.
 As course materials in Perusall cannot be downloaded or printed, students who prefer not to read from a screen will find the platform limiting.
 Even students who pay Perusall a premium for perpetual access to a textbook are not permitted to save the text or transfer it to another platform.

 Perusall also raises issues with respect to student surveillance.
 Significant amounts of student data are collected with concerning implications for student privacy.
-For example, Perusall’s website indicates that the platform tracks student usage of textbooks and other resources and shares the data with publishers, including “what students liked the about the book, which parts they spent the most time on, and which points the author made they found confusing.”
-The artificial intelligence used by the platform also suggests grades to instructors based on the data collected.
+For example, Perusall’s website indicates that the platform tracks student usage of textbooks and other resources and suggests grades to instructors based on the data collected.
 Having an algorithm replace instructor expertise when it comes to the assessment of student learning is arguably not in the best interest of students or instructors.
-Perusall’s model makes student evaluation and assessment contingent on their participation in the platform, even though this comes at a cost.
+Even though instructors have the ability to turn off this feature, it central to Perusall’s assessment model and is likely to be adopted by many instructors.
+Perusall’s model also makes student evaluation and assessment contingent on their participation in the platform, even though this comes at a cost.

 What are the alternatives?